Are you planning a trip to Mexico and are asking the question, “Should I rent a car in Cancun?”

 As you enter the airport there will be lots of sales people wanting to set you up with a car rental.
-I tend to avoid these interactions.
+Here is a Cancun car rental tip – Avoid these interactions.
 It is hard to know if they are legit or they just want money for helping you get to the right spot.

 Renting a Car at Your Hotel

-Another option is renting a car once you get to your hotel.
-Your concierge can provide a a car rental company or shuttle transportation for you.
+Another option for renting a car in Cancun Mexico is once you get to your hotel.
+Your concierge can provide a car rental company or shuttle transportation for you.
 No worries!

 Should I Rent a Car in Cancun?

 Should you rent a car in Cancun?
 Okay, I am not going to beat around the bush.
 No. Well, probably not, as in a qualified no.

 As we planned our 7-day Cancun itinerary, we really wanted to rent a car so that we could have the freedom to explore the Yucatan and go on a few Cancun day trips to Chichen Itza, Xcaret, Merida, and the city of Izamal.

 Renting a Car in Cancun From a “National Brand”